aiven/devportal/docs/platform/howto/manage-groups.rst

 #.
 Optional: To assign users to the group, click the toggle and choose the users to add.

+#.
+Click **Create group**.

 Add users to a group
 ---------------------

-You can users that are part of your organization to your groups.
+You can only add users that are :doc:`part of your organization </docs/platform/howto/manage-org-users>` to your groups.

 To add users to a group:

 #.
 Click **Admin**.